rebeccali/shrimpy/README.md

 The second simulator is `ShrimpSimulator`, which is simply a python notebook and self explanatory.
 For `ShrimpSimulator`, you will need the conda environment which you can install as described in the `Python Installation` section.

 The old simulation code is contained within `piccolissimo`.
-Each simulation is slighlty different:
+Each simulation is slightly different:

-* `UNO` is the simulator in active development for the SHIRMP project.
+* `UNO` is the simulator in active development for the SHRIMP project.
 * `generic_sim` is for a generic simulator, but is difficult to use.
 * `simple_sim` is a simple simulator, but is difficult to use.